 - Members may submit a session proposal, as well as apply to participate in the Annual Alexis Levitin Bilingual Reading Series.

-- Participants may not be listed on more than three sessions, including the Annual Alexis Levitin Bilingual Reading Series.
+- Participants may not be listed on more than two sessions, including the Annual Alexis Levitin Bilingual Reading Series.

 We are seeking panels of 2-6 presenters, including a moderator (who may also present).
 Panel participants need not be ALTA members.
 Panels are 75 minutes long, and must include time for general discussion and audience responses (we suggest at least 20 minutes).
 Each panelist should be allotted 10-15 minutes depending on the number of panelists (3-4 is ideal).
 We request that panelists not read papers but prepare talking points and examples instead in order to deliver an engaging talk.